pollfish/docs/terms/researcher.md

 **7.3 Processing of Personal Data Deliverables by Researcher.**

 **7.3.1 GDPR and further compliance with Applicable Law.**  Researcher shall be deemed Controller of the Personal Data Deliverables, including the Existing Pollfish Database Data for all processing operations pertaining to the licensed use of such Data.
-Researcher agrees and warranties that all such processing operations of which Researcher is Controller shall be lawful and compliant with the provisions of the General Data Protection Regulation 2016/679 (&quot;GDPR&quot;) and/or the CCPA (as applicable) and/or (if located in the US and not already Privacy Shield Certified) with the EU-US/SWISS-US Privacy Shield Principles and all and any further Personal Data Legislation which may be applicable to Researcher&#39;s business.
+Researcher agrees and warranties that all such processing operations of which Researcher is Controller shall be lawful and compliant with the provisions of the General Data Protection Regulation 2016/679 (&quot;GDPR&quot;) and/or the CCPA (as applicable) and all and any further Personal Data Legislation which may be applicable to Researcher&#39;s business.
 You hereby agree and warrant that any personal data which may be shared with you by Pollfish shall not be processed by You in a way that may be illegal or may run contrary to the aforementioned Data Protection and Privacy Legislation, including to the agreements of Appendix A of this Agreement.

 **7.3.2**  Pollfish shall be deemed Controller of the Existing Pollfish Database Data for all processing operations pertaining to the use and exploitation of such Data by Pollfish, including the collection, storage and processing of such Data for all lawful commercial and other uses.
-Pollfish is and shall remain compliant with the General Data Protection Regulation 2016/679 (&quot;GDPR&quot;), the Privacy Shield Principles &quot;)and the CCPA and any other Personal Data Legislation which may be applicable to Pollfish&#39;s business.
+Pollfish is and shall remain compliant with the General Data Protection Regulation 2016/679 (&quot;GDPR&quot;)and the CCPA and any other Personal Data Legislation which may be applicable to Pollfish&#39;s business.

 **7.3.3**  For clarity, each Party will be deemed a separate Controller of the Data it processes under its capacity as Controller and the parties are not joint controllers in respect of the aforementioned processing operations.

 **7.3.4**  If and to the extent that the provision of any services set forth in this Agreement may be deemed to include processing of Personal Data on behalf of the Researcher by Pollfish, Appendix B of this Agreement shall apply.

-**7.3.5**  If and to the extent that any Reporting Deliverables include EU/Swiss citizens&#39; personal Data and Researcher is located in a country outside the EU/EEA, sharing of any such data with the Researcher is made on the basis of a Controller -to -Controller agreement included in Appendix A of this Agreement.
+**7.3.5**  If and to the extent that any Reporting Deliverables include EU/Swiss citizens&#39; personal Data and Researcher is located in a country outside the EU/EEA, sharing of any such data with the Researcher is made on the basis of a Controller-to-Controller agreement included in Appendix A of this Agreement.
 By accepting this Agreement, you agree that any processing of any such personal data by you, will take place under the terms and conditions of this Controller-to-Controller Agreement, as included in Appendix A of this Agreement.

 \*\*7.3.6 Compliance with further rules. \*\* All processing operations on the Personal Data Deliverables by the Researcher will also comply with the following rules, if and where applicable to Researcher&#39;s operations: